 You will also be able to delete cookies, which deletes any existing cookies in your web browser’s cookie folder, but unless these are disallowed they will be replaced next time you visit the website.

-The majority of browsers allow you to be selective about allowing and disallowing different types of cookies, giving the you the ability to disallow persistent cookies but allow session cookies that are integral to websites functioning properly.
+The majority of browsers allow you to be selective about allowing and disallowing different types of cookies, giving you the ability to disallow persistent cookies but allow session cookies that are integral to websites functioning properly.

 Our policy is to use the absolute minimum number of cookies possible, whilst providing a service to you as effectively as possible.

 This website does not directly drop any persistent cookies onto your computer.
 However, we do employ some widely used third party tools and services that do use persistent cookies.